red-jade/exa_space/README.md

 The design prefers plain (untagged) tuples for compact size and efficient O(1) access time (contiguous in memory).

-Positions, vectors and bounding boxes use tuples.
+Positions, vectors, bounding boxes and matrix transforms use tuples.

-Matrix transforms use tuples-of-tuples.

 Generalized transforms (translate, rotate, scale, full matrix) use tagged tuples to distinguish the various elements.